How to Create a Brand Strategy in 8 Steps (+ Great Examples)

 When you first hear a story, meet a new person or try an unfamiliar food, what do you always remember?
 The way it made you feel.
 That’s precisely what brand strategy is all about: evoking a positive, long-lasting emotional response from your customers.

 A brand strategy doesn’t stop at the way your product looks or your service is provided.
-It encompasses everything that represents your business, from your collection names to your logo inspiration, from your social media accounts to your neatly designed website.
+It encompasses everything that represents your business, from your collection names to your logo design, from your social media accounts to your neatly designed website.

 What is brand strategy?